Dissolving Classroom: "The Return"

-Only six pages, "The Return" is a very brief story about a man named Mitsuo searching for his wife, Yuka, after she dies, her final words being a promise to return to him.
+Only six pages, "The Return" is a very brief story about a man named Mitsuo searching for his fiancée, Yuka, after she dies, her final words being a promise to return to him.
 Mitsuo is able to feel Yuka's presence and is confused to realize her presence seems to follow the rotation of the Earth.
 Eventually, he hears Yuka's voice, and follows it to watch a meteor land nearby.
 Charred human bones are found at the site of impact, and Mitsuo knows that Yuka was alive inside the meteor up until she entered the atmosphere.
 Ending the short story, Mitsuo finds a charred hand with Yuka's engagement ring and welcomes her back.

 "Children of the Earth"

 Also six pages, "Children of the Earth" is about a group of kindergarten students that go missing.
 Their families search for them and end up finding them stuck in the ground.
 When they try to pull the silent children out of the ground, their torsos extend into a long trunk, so they do not come out of the holes.
 After being pulled partially out of the ground, they are then rapidly dragged back into the holes until they disappear entirely, and the children are never found again.